by Janis / 0 comments - Orginally published:5th November 2019

 Jump on this reasonably priced 4-hour walking tour.
 Just a few of the sites you’ll see are the Brandenburg Gate, Checkpoint Charlie and the Berlin Wall.

-Berlin Wall Memorial
+The Berlin Wall Memorial

-The open-air memorial is so touching, and it was just by here that “no-man’s land” ran along, otherwise known as the “Death Strip”.
+The open-air memorial is so touching, and it was just here that “no-man’s land” ran along, otherwise known as the “Death Strip”.
 The location where so many risked and lost their lives for freedom.

-It was also here between “no-man’s land” that a cemetery was located.
+It was also here, between “no-man’s land”, that a cemetery was located.
 The graves have since been removed.

 Berlin Wall East and West